"W" Hour: 1 August

 The order was issued by Chruściel at around 7:00 PM – just an hour before military curfew.
 As a result, it was delivered between 7:00 and 9:00 AM the next morning to district commanders.
 Group commanders received it between 9:00 and 13:30 PM.
-In the afternoon the total number of messengers delivering the order reached 6000.
+In the afternoon the total number of messengers delivering the order reached 6,000.

 The order to start the uprising surprised most commanders.
 There wasn't enough time to retrieve weapons from secret stashes and gather all the soldiers at the meeting points as they were scattered across the entire city.
-At "W" Hour – 5:00 PM – total mobilization reached 60%.
+At "W" Hour – 5:00 PM – total mobilization only reached 60%.

 Not all units managed to keep the mobilization a secret until 5:00 PM.
-First shots were fired at a German patrol at 13:35 PM on Krasinski Street in Żoliborz by members of Zdzisław Sierpinski's team, who were transporting weapons for a unit of the "Reaper" Group.
+The first shots were fired at a German patrol at 13:35 PM on Krasinski Street in Żoliborz by members of Zdzisław Sierpinski's team, who were transporting weapons for a unit of the "Reaper" Group.
 The Germans quickly brought a tank and a few armored vehicles with machine guns.
-While sweeping the area, at 5:30 PM on Suzina Street, the German patrol surprised a Polish unit from IV Battalion "Jarosław Dąbrowski" and SOB who were extracting weapons from a stash.
-SOB commander Włłodzimierz Kaczanowski was killed in that fight.
+While sweeping the area, at 5:30 PM on Suzina Street, the German patrol surprised a Polish unit from the 4th Battalion of the Military Units of the Uprising Emergency of Socialists and SOB who were extracting weapons from a stash.
+SOB commander Włodzimierz Kaczanowski was killed in that fight.
 These skirmishes resulted in German control of key intersections of Żoliborz and alerted nearby German units stationed in the Warsaw Citadel and Bielany Airport.

-The fights broke before 5:00 PM in at least 8 different instances across the city.
+The fights broke before 5:00 PM in at least eight different instances across the city.

-The Warsaw District Staff of the Home Army, including Antoni Chrusciel, was stationed in an apartment at Jasna Street No. 20 up until 5:00 PM when it moved to captured Hotel Victoria (No 26).
-The HQ along with Tadeusz Komorwski cn.
-Bor was stationed in the Kemler furniture factory building at 72 Dzielna Street.
+The Warsaw District Staff of the Home Army, including Antoni Chruściel, was stationed in an apartment at Jasna Street No. 20 up until 5:00 PM when it moved to captured Hotel Victoria (No 26).
+The headquarters, along with Tadeusz Bór-Komorwski, were stationed in the Kemler Furniture Factory at 72 Dzielna Street.

-Incoming reports on the situation in the city convinced general Reiner Stahel – military commander of Warsaw – to declare an alarm for the Warsaw Garrison at 4:30 PM.
-The Germans however were unable to stop the uprising from happening.
+Incoming reports on the situation in the city convinced general Reiner Stahel, the military commander of Warsaw, to declare an alarm for the Warsaw Garrison at 4:30 PM.
+The Germans, however, were unable to stop the uprising from happening.